antmicro/kenning-pipeline-manager/docs/source/dataflow-format.md

   In general, values from dataflow's `metadata` override settings from specification.
   For simple types, such as strings or integers, values are changed.
   For arrays and dictionaries, the values are updated (values of existing keys are replaced with new ones, and the new values in arrays are appended to the existing entries).
-* `entryGraph` - string that specifies the ID of the graph from `graphs` list that should be renderer when the dataflow is loaded.
+* `entryGraph` - string that specifies the ID of the graph from `graphs` list that should be rendered when the dataflow is loaded.
   If not specified, the first graph in the list is rendered.
 * `graphs` - array of objects of type [Graph](#graph) that describe available graphs in the dataflow.
   Each graph is a separate entity that can be rendered in the editor.